Syed-Niaz/Bellabeat-Capstone-Project/README.md

   - Daily sleep logs, tracked by: Total count of sleeps a day, Total minutes, Total Time in Bed

 ### 3. Process
-I will use Python and popular data analysis libraries.
+I will use Python and its popular data analysis libraries.

 #### 3.1 Importing necessary libraries
 - pandas